Askhento/ScriptableObject-Architecture/README.md

 Reading Daniel's [Quick Start Page](https://github.com/DanielEverland/ScriptableObject-Architecture/wiki/Quick-Start) is recommended!

-> [!NOTE]
-> This is GnomeCap's fork of Daniel Everland's ScriptableObject-Architecture package.
-Suited to our needs.
-Use with a grain of salt 😎

 ## Our Changes:
 - Added simple editor to see what GameObject Components are referencing scriptable events, collections, and variables
 - Added a Unity Action to allow a script with a reference to a GameEventListener to subscribe to EventRaised without having to use the Inspector GUI.